Trail of the Month: June 2017

 A National Model

 Today, the well-loved trail—visited by an estimated 850,000 people last year—is serving as a springboard for the next generation of trails.
-The newly formed Capital Trails Coalition, led by WABA and supported by the work of RTC and the National Park Service, envisions some 400 miles of interconnected trails, including more than 60 miles of rail-trail, that will encircle D.C. in a bicycle beltway and extend outwards into Maryland and Virginia.
+The newly formed Capital Trails Coalition, led by WABA and supported by the work of RTC and the National Park Service, envisions some 800-miles-plus of interconnected trails, including more than 60 miles of rail-trail, that will encircle D.C. in a bicycle beltway and extend outwards into Maryland and Virginia.

 “The Capital Crescent Trail is a pretty vital connector for the D.C. trail network,” says Katie Harris, the coordinator for the Capital Trails Coalition.
 “It’s a shining example of what the entire regional trail could be composed of.
 There’s been a lot of public support for the Capital Crescent and others like the W&OD, the Custis Trail and the Mount Vernon Trail.
 They’ve been on the ground long enough now that there’s less of convincing people of an idea.
 Demand is high because people are using and loving these trails.”